m-d-h-s/mdhs-blog-frontend/README.md

- # Blogging Platform
+ # LetterBox
- Hi all and welcome to the GitHub Repo for our Blogging Platform.
+ Hi all and welcome to the GitHub Repo for Letterbox.
  This project is designed to be a place for users to blog, and comment on their blog or other users blogs.
- This repos is for the front end of our Blogging Platford.
+ This repos is for the front end of Letterbox.
 For the back end please visit https://github.com/m-d-h-s/mdhs-blog-backend the deployed api is available at https://mdhs-blog-backend.herokuapp.com/

  ## Description